In This Article

 5. Relying on a barking dog

 A barking dog is a good deterrent.
-However, the dog won’t bark if they don’t wake up.
-If they happen to wake up, then the burglar is better afraid of dogs because the chances are that the dog won’t do much.
+However, the dog won’t bark if they don’t wake up at night.
+If they happen to wake up, then the burglar is better afraid of dogs because the chances are that the dog won’t do much if it is asleep.

 6. Not having enough outdoor lights

 Dark areas are good areas to hide.
 Burglars can also blend in very well if your outdoor lighting isn’t powerful enough at night.
-Having lights that on all night is a waste of electricity, so I recommend you get motion sensor lights.
+Having lights that on all night is a waste of electricity, so I recommend you get motion sensor lights to deter burglars..

 7. Noting Keeping Valuables Out of Site